Guide

 There are two primary types of customs bonds that importers use.
 The right choice depends on how frequently you import.

-Single Entry Bond
+Single Entry Customs Bond (Single Transaction Bond)

 Single entry bonds are priced based on the value of the specific shipment plus the estimated duties, taxes, and fees.
 The bond amount must equal the total entered value of the goods plus all duties and fees, or $50,000, whichever is greater for certain types of entries.
 The cost to the importer is typically $50 to $100 per shipment, though this varies depending on the shipment value and commodity.